 Things started to shift for me when I found Samarya.
 The Samarya Center was also the home of Integrated Movement Therapy (IMT), a key part of the Samarya Yoga teacher training, and a therapeutic practice in its own right.
 I attended an IMT Basics training and experienced an open, empathetic, knowledgeable and accessible learning space.
 I was introduced to the core principles behind IMT, the Samarya Center, and the Samarya yoga school.
 IMT is a framework for working with people holistically, and operates under the knowledge that people are already whole.
 I attended one other IMT training before I made the decision to study IMT, along with yoga, and started working towards certification in both practices.
 Through IMT, yoga as a philosophy -as a daily practice, as a way of being a human in the world - opened up to me, and deepened my understanding and connection to a practice I already loved!

-After 3 years of studying yoga and IMT with the Samarya Center, I had my 200hr Yoga Teacher Certification!
-I wondered where I would teach, who would come to my classes, what would my classes be like?
+After 3 years of studying yoga and IMT with the Samarya Center, I earned my 200hr Yoga Teacher Certification, and Certification in Integrated Movement Therapy!
+I wondered where I would teach, who would come to my classes, who could I work with?
 One thing I was looking for as a yoga student in Seattle was a queer or trans class - a safe, gender and body diverse space to practice yoga in my non-binary body.
 I searched around but I didn’t find anything, and I thought “someone should really start a trans yoga class.”
 I was inspired, in large part, by my practice and community with Poseurs, a Seattle-based yoga collective that offers donation based Vinyasa yoga 7 days a week.
 After about 6 months with Poseurs, it connected for me.
 I wanted to teach a donation based yoga class for trans and non-binary people.
 I wanted a safe, gender inclusive space to show up as I am, and I wanted to create that space for other people too.
 I taught my first Trans/Non-binary yoga class in my friend’s living room to two people.
 When class was over I felt so embodied, so grateful, so gay!
 Both attendees told me how good it felt to move their bodies and connect with trans folks.
 Now Trans/Non-Binary Yoga is weekly and continues with the support and donations of every student!

 With the class doing well, and as I continued toward IMT certification, it seemed like the right time to start my business.
 I started Enby Flow in October 2018 to connect my classes and services to the people who want and need them.
 Here you can find out about my weekly yoga classes and my offerings for individual yoga sessions.
 I’ll be adding more in the future, as I continue to study, learn, and grow as both a yoga and IMT practitioner.
 Yoga and IMT are impactful and important practices in my life, and I’d love to share them with you.